Cleveland Browns: Detroit Lions

 The Browns' rivalry with the Detroit Lions began in the 1950s, when the Browns and Lions played each other in four NFL Championship Games.
 The Lions won three of those championships, while the Browns won one.
 This was arguably one of the NFL's best rivalries in the 1950s.
-Since the NFL-AFL merger of 1970, the teams have met much less frequently with the Browns' move to the AFC.
+Since the AFL–NFL merger of 1970, the teams have met much less frequently with the Browns' move to the AFC.
 From 2002 to 2014, the two teams played an annual preseason game known as the "Great Lakes Classic".
 As of the 2023 season, the Lions lead the all-time series 19–6.

 Denver Broncos

 The Browns had a brief rivalry with the Denver Broncos that arose from three AFC Championship Games from 1986 to 1989.
 In the 1986 AFC Championship, quarterback John Elway led The Drive to secure a tie in the waning moments at Cleveland Municipal Stadium; the Broncos went on to win in 23–20 in overtime.
 One year later, the two teams met again in the 1987 AFC Championship game at Mile High Stadium.
-Denver took a 21–3 lead, but Browns' quarterback Bernie Kosar threw four touchdown passes to tie the game at 31–31 halfway through the 4th quarter.
+Denver took a 21–3 lead, but Browns quarterback Bernie Kosar threw four touchdown passes to tie the game at 31–31 halfway through the 4th quarter.
 After a long drive, John Elway threw a 20-yard touchdown pass to running back Sammy Winder to give Denver a 38–31 lead.
-Cleveland advanced to Denver's 8-yard line with 1:12 left, but Broncos' safety Jeremiah Castille stripped Browns' running back Earnest Byner of the football at the 2-yard line—a play that has been called The Fumble by Browns' fans.
+Cleveland advanced to Denver's 8-yard line with 1:12 left, but Broncos safety Jeremiah Castille stripped Browns running back Earnest Byner of the football at the 2-yard line—a play that has been called The Fumble by Browns fans.
 The Broncos recovered it, gave Cleveland an intentional safety, and went on to win 38–33.
 The two teams met yet again in the 1989 AFC Championship at Mile High Stadium, which the Broncos easily won by a score of 37–21.

-This short-lived rivalry also featured a controversial 16–13 Browns' win at Cleveland Municipal Stadium in the 1989 regular season.
-The game was decided by a Matt Bahr 48-yard field goal as time expired - a kick that barely cleared the crossbar.
-Bahr's field goal came after referee Tom Dooley ordered the teams to switch ends of the field midway through the 4th quarter, thanks to rowdy Dawg Pound fans who pelted the Broncos with dog biscuits, eggs and other debris.
+This short-lived rivalry also featured a controversial 16–13 Browns win at Cleveland Municipal Stadium in the 1989 regular season.
+The game was decided by a Matt Bahr 48-yard field goal as time expired—a kick that barely cleared the crossbar.
+Bahr's field goal came after referee Tom Dooley ordered the teams to switch ends of the field midway through the 4th quarter, thanks to rowdy Dawg Pound fans who pelted the Broncos with dog biscuits, eggs, and other debris.
 The switch gave the Browns a small, timely wind advantage to finish the game.